Covid-19 Immigration Updates

 - Exceptions for international students and foreign workers are pursuant to the above.

 - Family members of international students, foreign workers and visitors who are currently residing in Canada; a letter from consular services is not required but is recommended.

 - Asylum seekers entering Canada from the United States are prohibited from entering for the purpose of making a refugee claim unless the individual is a US Citizen, a stateless habitual US resident, the parent(s) of minor US Citizens, or an unaccompanied minor.

 - Travel for the purposes of obtaining immigration services (otherwise known as flagpoling) is considered non-essential.
 CBSA has directed that foreign nationals are to not travel to the border for the purposes of applying for a work permit, study permit or to land as a Permanent Resident.
 Instead, apply online.

 - Immigration processing offices are still open and processing applications, but we expect that there likely will be delays in processing times.

-- All in-person Immigration and Refugee Board Hearings and Mediations, other than detention reviews, are postponed from now through to May 4, 2020.
-Federal Court hearings have been suspended between now and April 17, except for stays of removal.
+- All in-person Immigration and Refugee Board Hearings and Mediations (other than detention reviews and some admissibility hearings for detained persons), are postponed until further notice.
+Federal Court hearings have been suspended between now and May 15, except for stays of removal.

 - Deportations have been temporarily halted until further notice.